Last updated on:

 The best drop weight stringing machine models will have metal clamps.

-Inexpensive models usually have graphite or cheap plastic composite clamps that just don’t do the trick.
+Inexpensive models usually have graphite or plastic composite clamps that just don’t do the trick.

 Is it Hard to String a Racquet?

-Yeah, it’s pretty hard.
-A drop weight stringing machine is basically one of the best investments you, a tennis player, will ever make on a sport.
+For some, a drop weight stringing machine is one of the best investments you, a tennis player, will ever make.

 What is the Best String Pattern?

-Whether you’ve got a Gamma stringing machine or you went with another brand, each of them should be able to pull off the best string pattern known to tennis; the open string pattern, also known as the spin pattern.
+Whether you’ve got a Gamma stringing machine or you went with another brand, each of them should be capable of doing the open string pattern, also known as the spin pattern.

 This pattern allows the ball to sink in just a little deeper while still having a good weight to the strings, and creating a pillow for it to catapult out from.